tim-minter/wordpress-on-ibm-cloud/README.md

 # Installing Wordpress on IBM Cloud with NGINX, SSL and the ability to scale (low cost method)

 First thing's first.
 This is a solution to get Wordpress up and running with SSL and the ability to scale.
-That is pretty much what you need for a production ready system but I'm not suggesting this is an enterprise grade production version.
-I'd call this a minimum viable production version.
+That is pretty much what you need for a production ready system.
+So I'd call this a viable production version.
 Better than you get "out of the box" in two huge ways - SSL and scalability.
-An enterprise production version would be more complex and involve high availability architecture via globally disbursed infrastructure and a load balancer solution.
+An enterprise production version would be more complex and involve high availability architecture via globally disbursed infrastructure and a load balancer solution, all of which increase the cost dramatically.

 I think this is great solution that allows you to start with one Wordpress node and scale horizontally by adding more nodes when you need/can afford.